Webinar: Mobile-First Indexing & The Story Your Data Isn’t Telling YouMarch 15, 2019

 Mobile-First Indexing is really Entity-First Indexing: Organizing Google’s index of information around the Knowledge Graph.
 The obvious increase in Knowledge Graph-style assets in the mobile search results, which we are calling ‘Hosted Inclusions’ and ‘Fraggles‘ are taking clicks away from traditional organic search results and keeping the user in the Google SERP longer, often without resulting in a click to a website at all.

-This webinar is one hour and 5 minutes.
-There were a couple times that I forgot to move the arrow off of the video of my face – sorry about that!
+This webinar is one hour and 5 minutes long.
+There were a couple of times that I forgot to move the arrow off of the video of my face – sorry about that!
 I know it is distracting and I will try to remember not to do that next time!
+If you like this webinar or have comments or questions, please leave them for us in YouTube!

 Soon, you will also be able to access the podcast version of this content, as part of our MobileMoxie podcast series, M4:MobileMoxie Marketing Musings – SEO & ASO Webinars, in iTunes or GooglePlay (coming soon!).
 Thanks to everyone who attended this presentation live in Portland at the Engage conference!
 Please note that we have updated the promo code to work for people who did not attend the conference.
 It is ‘WEBINAR003’ – The ‘001’ in the promo code is numeric – ‘zero, zero, three’.